-Downtime is a top concern for IT organizations.
-Disruptions from cyberattacks and natural disasters to equipment failures and power outages can cause downtime, and the longer the downtime, the greater the loss of productivity and, often, revenues.
+Downtime, data protection, and business continuity are top concerns for IT organizations.
+Disruptions from cyberattacks, natural disasters, equipment failures, and power outages.
+The longer the downtime, the greater the loss of productivity and revenues.
 This is especially true when it comes to protecting IBM Power Systems environments.

-Fortunately, a good disaster recovery solution can mitigate downtime as well as ensure your organization’s data remains safe and secure during a disaster or cyberattack.
+Fortunately, a good disaster recovery (DR) solution can mitigate downtime as well as ensure your organization’s cyber resilience during a disaster or cyberattack.

-Disaster Recovery solutions vary considerably, with the best ones capable of recovering nearly 100% of data and restoring IT operations within a minute or two.
-However, the better the Disaster Recovery solution, the more costly and labor intensive it tends to be.
-Traditional Disaster Recovery requires investments in on or off-site data centers, servers and other hardware, Disaster Recovery software licenses, and IT staff with DR expertise.
+Disaster Recovery solutions vary considerably, with the best ones capable of recovering nearly 100% of applications and data.
+However, the better the Disaster Recovery solution, the more costly and labor-intensive it tends to be.
+Traditional Disaster Recovery requires:

-Another option for Disaster Recovery is DRaaS, or Disaster Recovery as a Service.
+Another option for Disaster Recovery is Disaster Recovery as a Service (DRaaS).
 DRaaS is a complete recovery environment in the cloud, enabling rapid failover and recovery.
 The infrastructure and DR environment are owned and managed by the DRaaS provider.
 Organizations pay a monthly fee to maintain their recovery site, including ongoing data replication and Disaster Recovery testing.

-We know this is the case for x86 environments, but is this still true for environments based on IBM Power Systems?
-In this post, we explore how DRaaS works with IBM Power Systems with help from our IBM partner experts at APSU Inc.
+We know this is the case for x86 environments but is this still true for environments based on IBM Power Systems?
+In this post, we explore how DRaaS works as an effective approach to protecting critical systems.

 Does DRaaS work for IBM Power Systems?

-DRaaS for IBM Power Systems environments is similar to DRaaS for x86 environments, except that the DRaaS solution is hosted and managed on IBM Power Systems servers within secure data centers.
-Customers get the benefit of a managed Disaster Recovery environment with IBM hardware and expertise at a fraction of the cost of a private DR solution.
+DRaaS for IBM Power Systems environments is similar to DRaaS for x86 environments.
+A managed DRaaS solution is hosted and maintained on IBM Power Systems servers within secure data centers.
+With this solution, customers get the benefit of a managed Disaster Recovery environment with IBM hardware and expertise.
+All at a fraction of the cost of a private DR solution.

 IBM supports several methods for replicating data, including logical replication, SAN to SAN, or virtual tape libraries (VTL).